freref/fancy-cat/README.md

 fancy-cat can be configured through a JSON config file located at `~/.config/fancy-cat/config.json`.
 The file is automatically created on the first run with default settings.

-The default `config.json` can be found [here](./src/config/config.json) and documentation on the configurations can be found [here](./docs/config.md)
+The default `config.json` can be found [here](./src/config/config.json) and documentation on the config options can be found [here](./docs/config.md)

 ## Installation

 ### Arch Linux

-[fancy-cat](https://aur.archlinux.org/packages/fancy-cat) is available as a package in the AUR.
+fancy-cat is available as a package in the AUR ([link](https://aur.archlinux.org/packages/fancy-cat)).
 You can install it using an AUR helper (e.g., paru):

 ```sh
 paru -S fancy-cat